2021–22 Rahmatganj MFS season: December

-On 28 December Rahmatganj MFS began their 2021–22 Federation Cup campaign with a 3–0 win against Muktijoddha Sangsad KC by FIFA Walkover laws.
-The match scheduled to be played scheduled date but Muktijoddha withdrew their name from the tournament.
-As per FIFA Walkover laws opposition club declared the winner of the match.
+On 28 December, Rahmatganj MFS began their 2021–22 Federation Cup campaign with a 3–0 win against Muktijoddha Sangsad KC by FIFA walkover laws.
+The match was scheduled to be played on the scheduled date, but Muktijoddha withdrew their name from the tournament.
+As per FIFA walkover laws, the opposition club was declared the winner of the match.

-On 30 December Rahmatganj MFS drew 1–1 against Sheikh Jamal DC.
-On 7 minutes Nurul Absar goal took lead Sheikh Jamal DC and they have finished first half with lead.
-In the second half additional time 90+1 minutes goal by Sajidur Rahman Sajid equal the scored.
-Due to Muktijoddha Sangsad KC withdrawal, both teams points were equal in the group stage and referee were used penalty shoot out to the determined group champion which Sheikh Jamal DC won 5–0 goals.
+On 30 December, Rahmatganj MFS drew 1–1 against Sheikh Jamal DC.
+Seven minutes in, Nurul Absar's goal gave Sheikh Jamal DC the lead and they finished the first half with a lead.
+In the second half, additional time 90+1 minutes, a goal by Sajidur Rahman Sajid equaled the score.
+Due to Muktijoddha Sangsad KC's withdrawal, both teams' points were equal in the group stage and the referee used penalty shoot out to the determined group champion, which Sheikh Jamal DC won 5–0.

 January

-On 3 January Rahmatganj MFS lost 3–4 goals versus Sheikh Russel KC.
-In the first half Rahmatganj MFS Philip Adjah two goals on 28, 45 minutes finished first half with score 2–0.
+On 3 January, Rahmatganj MFS lost 3–4 goals to Sheikh Russel KC.
+In the first half, Rahmatganj MFS Philip Adjah scored two goals on 28, 45 minutes finished first half with a score 2–0.
 In the second half fought back Sheikh Russel KC Thiago Amaral score on 63 minutes made scored 2–1.
-In the 82 minutes Aizar Akmatov penalty goal and Ailton Machado on 84 minutes made the score 3–2.
-In the 89 minutes Rahmatganj Nigerian Sunday Chizoba level the scoreline 3–3.
+In the 82 minutes Aizar Akmatov scored a penalty goal and Ailton Machado on 84 minutes made the score 3–2.
+In the 89th minute, Rahmatganj Nigerian Sunday Chizoba levelled the scoreline 3–3.
 In the extra time on 118 minutes goal by Khondoker Ashraful Islam secured Rahmatganj MFS Semi-finals place.

-On 6 January Rahmatganj MFS won 2–1 against Dhaka Mohammedan in their 1st Semi-finals of Federation Cup.
-On 5 minutes Rajib Hossain gave lead to Dhaka Mohammedan until end half time.
-In the second half on 67 minutes, Philip Adjah equalised for Rahmatganj and level score 1–1 and in the additional time (90+1 minutes), after Adjah outpaced Sadekujaman Fahim, Sunday Chizoba secured Final ticket for Rahmatganj MFS.
+On 6 January, Rahmatganj MFS won 2–1 against Dhaka Mohammedan in their first semi-final of the Federation Cup.
+At 5 minutes Rajib Hossain gave the lead to Dhaka Mohammedan until the end of half-time.
+In the second half, on 67 minutes, Philip Adjah equalised for Rahmatganj and levelled the score at 1–1 and in extra time (90+1 minutes), after Adjah outpaced Sadekujaman Fahim, Sunday Chizoba secured the winning goal for Rahmatganj MFS.

-On 9 January Rahmatganj MFS lost 2–1 goals against Dhaka Abahani in the final of the Federation Cup Bangladesh.
-In the first half both clubs play excellent but they wouldn't get goals until scored Dainiel Colindres on 45+1 minutes.
-In the second half Rakib Hossain extended the score 2–0.
-On 70 minutes Philip Adjah goal made scoreline 2–1 and Rahmatganj MFS finished their tournament journey will runner up trophy and Dhaka Abahani grabbed 12th Federation Cup trophy.
+On 9 January, Rahmatganj MFS lost 2–1 to Dhaka Abahani in the final of the Federation Cup Bangladesh.
+In the first half, both clubs played excellently, but they wouldn't score any goals until Dainiel Colindres scored at 45+1 minutes.
+In the second half, Rakib Hossain extended the score 2–0.
+At 70 minutes Philip Adjah's goal made the score 2–1 and Rahmatganj MFS finished their tournament journey with the runner up trophy and Dhaka Abahani grabbed the12th Federation Cup trophy.